denk0403/Mocking-Spongebob/README.md

 # Features!

-- [x] Automatically alternates the casing of text and paints the meme.
+- [x] Automatically and intelligently resizes and formats caption in the lower region of the meme.
 - [x] Select from multiple different mocking algorithms.
 - [x] Also supports uploading other images and <sup>[1]</sup>inputting TeX typesetting for the caption.
   - <sup>[2]</sup>Built-in camera app for taking pictures even faster!